ashwinireddy09/Zomato-analysis-sql/README.md

 ```

-5. ***Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets**:
+5. Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets:

 ```sql
 SELECT